Manchester City 1-1 Liverpool

 Liverpool felt they were denied a penalty when Sadio Mane tumbled under a challenge from Nicolas Otamendi in the first half, although the striker also inadvertently made contact with his own leg as he shaped to shoot after escaping the City defender with embarrassing ease.

-Yaya Toure was perhaps fortunate to only receive a yellow card after a wild lunge on Emre Can caught Liverpool's midfield man in the chest, while City were furious their own penalty claims were ignored as Sterling went down under a challenge from Milner as he closed in on a finish in the six-yard area.
+Yaya Toure was perhaps fortunate to only receive a yellow card after a wild lunge on Emre Can caught the Liverpool midfielder in the chest, while City were furious their penalty claims were ignored as Sterling went down under a challenge from Milner as he closed in on a finish in the six-yard area.

 City's players were furious after Liverpool's penalty award - many continuing the discussion with Oliver long after Milner had completed the formalities - but Oliver got this big call right.